stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 1. _Unload all files_, using [`delete require.cache['path/to/cjs/module']`](https://nodejs.org/api/modules.html#requirecache) to prepare for the next run.
 1. Report the result

 As you can see, _all files are loaded and unloaded_ for each mutant run.
-This "reloading" [won't ever work with native ESM](https://github.com/nodejs/tooling/issues/51), as there is simply no `cache` we can `delete` the loaded files from 🤷‍♀️.
+This way of reloading [won't ever work with native ESM](https://github.com/nodejs/tooling/issues/51), as there is simply no `cache` we can `delete` the loaded files from 🤷‍♀️.

-The reloading is also very expensive.
+The reloading is also expensive.
 Think about it: if your project contains 1k files, with a total of 10k mutants, it could mean a total of _ten million file IO actions_.
 That's why mutation testing with StrykerJS would slow down considerably when the size of your project grows.

 When you think about it, it is also **unnecessary**; why not simply keep all files loaded?
 Since they contain all the mutants anyway.
 This new process looks something like this: